 Conversion costs will be deferred and reduce the proceeds from the shares sold in the conversion.
 If the conversion is not completed, all costs will be expensed.
-As of September 30, 2005, the total costs incurred, \$109,000, have been deferred.
+As of September 30, 2005, \$109,000 of conversion costs have been deferred.